 When a child is a toddler, he or she begins to explore his or her surroundings.
 The child still depends on the parents or the caregiver for security.
 However, what the child is looking for at this stage is autonomy.
 The toddler develops his or her interests for the first time.
 It can be playing with certain things or enjoying some music and dance.
 The parents or the caregiver needs to be careful while dealing with the child at this stage.

 If they patiently encourage their child to explore more, he or she can deal with problems independently.
 There are parents or caregivers who are highly restrictive or ridicule the child’s early attempts to become independent.
-It leads to the feelings of shame and doubt in the child about handling problems.
+It leads to feelings of shame and doubts in the child about handling problems.

 Purpose (Initiative vs Guilt)

-Children aged 5 to 8 are constantly trying to learn basic skills and understanding the principles of physics.
+Children aged 5 to 8 are constantly trying to learn basic skills and understand the principles of physics.
 This helps them master the world around them.
 A child at this stage performs a task for fulfilling a purpose.
-Some of the qualities that a child can develop at this stage is planning, taking initiatives, and leadership.
+Some of the qualities that a child can develop at this stage are planning, taking initiative, and leadership.